 Most children have an epidural for three to four days.
-The Pain Control Service will visit your child every morning and, depending on how comfortable he or she has been, will gradually reduce the amount of medicine infused each day.
-Before the epidural is stopped, the Pain Control Service and ward nurses will make sure that your child is able to have other pain relief medicines to keep him or her comfortable.
-When your child no longer needs the epidural, the tube will be removed.
+The Pain Control Service will visit your child every morning and will, depending on how comfortable they have been, gradually reduce the amount of medicine infused each day.
+Before the epidural is stopped, the Pain Control Service and ward nurses will make sure that your child is able to have other pain relief medicines to keep them comfortable.

+When they no longer need the epidural, the tube will be removed.
 This is not painful and the nurse will use a wipe or spray to make the sticky dressing easier and more comfortable to remove.